Asahi Kanji

 The Radicals Flashcards / Review mode

-Radicals marked as "known" will be excluded from the drills, until you reset them to the "unknown" state, either individually or in a batch in the Settings panel.
+Radicals marked as "known" will be excluded from the drills, until you reset them to the "unknown" state, either individually or in bulk in the Settings panel.

-Your choices will be saved in the database and you can safely turn off your device.
+Your choices will be saved in the database and you can safely leave the app or turn off your device at any time.

 There are 259 cards in the database but some complex bushu which never appear in Jōyō kanji are not included in the tests.